 Empowering Women Street Vendors through Mobility Solutions

-Street vendors play an essential role in the urban economy and are a major source of income and livelihood for millions of people.
-The low entry cost associated with street vending makes it a viable employment option.
-The informal sector has grown to absorb a vast majority of the urban unemployed poor, including marginalized groups and women street vendors.
+Street vendors play an essential role in the urban economy and are a significant source of income and livelihood for millions.
+The low entry cost of street vending makes it a viable employment option.
+The informal sector has grown to absorb most of the urban unemployed poor, including marginalized groups and women street vendors.

-There are estimated to be roughly 10 million street vendors in India, and 1/3rd of this population are female street vendors who are looking to make ends meet and earn their daily bread.
-Participation of women in the male-dominated informal sector is largely due to economic needs.
+According to Business-Standard, There are estimated to be roughly 10 million street vendors in India, and 1/3rd of this population are female street vendors looking to make ends meet and earn their daily bread.
+Participation of women in the male-dominated informal sector is primarily due to economic needs.

 Street vending has also emerged as a source of women empowerment for those economically backward women who wish to live with dignity, respect, and financial independence.
 However, this journey of self-entrepreneurship is more challenging for women, with conditions having worsened in the wake of the pandemic.